Atalanta/leibniz/README.md

 - `Chef Version` - this is the version of the Chef 'client' software to be installed.
 - `Run List` - this is the Chef run list which will be used when the node is converged.

 These two steps are satisfied by Leibniz.
 We need to ensure the Leibniz library is available to Chef.
 To do this, add `leibniz` to your Gemfile.
-We will also be needing `rspec-expectations` so this should be added to your GemFile aswell.
+We will also be needing `rspec-expectations` so this should be added to your Gemfile aswell.
 Now, run `bundle install`.
 Finally, create a `support` directory under your `features` directory, and within the `support` directory, create an `env.rb` file.
 This should read:

 ```
 require 'leibniz'